 Scholarships: Money for education without payback or interest responsibilities.
+Eligibility is determined upon completion of the FAFSA.
 There are local, institutional, state, and federal scholarships available.
 CFNC has a search tool at CFNC.org/scholarships.

-Subsidized Loan: Federal Loans for undergraduate students with financial need that don't accrue interest for the borrower while they are in college at least part-time.
+Subsidized Loan: Federal loans for undergraduate students with financial need that don't accrue interest for the borrower while they are in college at least part-time.
 Loans must be repaid.